Having cancer tests while pregnant

 You may worry that tests could put the baby’s health at risk.
 Tests to diagnose cancer can usually be done without harming the baby.
 Your doctors will choose tests that do not risk exposing the baby to harmful amounts of radiation.
 They will try to avoid:

-If they think you need a test they would usually avoid, they will talk to you about it.
-Your doctor will explain how they can reduce any possible risk to the baby.
+If your doctors think you need a test they would usually avoid, they will talk to you about it.
+They will explain how they can reduce any possible risk to the baby.

 Ultrasound scans

-An ultrasound scan uses sound waves, not x-rays, to build up a picture of the inside of the body.
-You may have already had one during your pregnancy to check the baby’s development.
+An ultrasound scan uses sound waves to build up a picture of the inside your body.
+You may have already had an ultrasound during your pregnancy to check the baby’s development.
 There is no risk to the baby.

-You can usually have an ultrasound on most parts of the body depending on your symptoms.
+You can usually have an ultrasound on most parts of the body.
+Where you have it depends on your symptoms.
+For example:

-• if you have gynaecological symptoms, you may have an ultrasound of your pelvis (lower tummy area between your hips)
+• if you have vaginal bleeding, you may have an ultrasound of your pelvis (the lower tummy area between your hips)

 • if you have digestive symptoms, you may have an ultrasound of the tummy or liver in the upper tummy area.